YetaWF/YetaWF-Solution2/README.md

 It lends itself to rapid module development, offering built-in BREAD (Browse, Read, Edit, Add, Delete) module generation, taking advantage of .NET Core MVC, Data Annotation, Components, UIHint and many other innovative features made possible by .NET Core.
 Rather than being all things to all people, it narrowly focuses on offering 100% of the features that will satisfy most average websites and offers a platform for rapid custom development.

-It makes extensive use of TypeScript and native JavaScript, Kendo UI Core, jQuery (although jQuery dependencies are slowly being phased out) and many client-side components like grids, menus, syntax highlighter, lightbox, CKEditor, tabs, overlays and many more.
+It makes extensive use of TypeScript, native JavaScript and many client-side components like grids, menus, syntax highlighter, lightbox, CKEditor, tabs, overlays and many more.
 It combines these with automatic features like CDN support, JavaScript and CSS minifier and bundling, HTTP response compression (take a look at the source for [this page](https://YetaWF.com)) without burdening the developer with administrative tasks.

 For the site administrator, it offers site management, automated backups, easy version upgrades, scheduled tasks and of course complete control over user/role authorizations.